Find A Tour

 11 days · Vancouver, B.C. → Calgary, AB. or reverse or Victoria, B.C. → Banff, AB. · Easy

-This trip follows a classic itinerary that embraces BC‘s west coast via the Inside Passage cruise followed by a train trip across BC through the Rocky Mountains.
+This self-guided trip follows a classic itinerary that embraces BC‘s west coast.
+Travel up the Inside Passage cruise followed by a train trip across BC through the Rocky Mountains.
 In the Rockies, visit Jasper, the Icefield Parkway and Banff.

 - 11 days, 10 nights